-EC membership has also contributed to the consolidation of the Iberian democratic regimes.
-Pridham argues that membership has had the following impact: First, it helped link "enhanced national self-image with possible feelings for democracy."
+First, it helped link "enhanced national self-image with possible feelings for democracy."
 In addition, financial contributions from the EC budget as well as the economic benefits of membership (i.e. FDI), contributed to improve economic conditions and mitigated some of the negative effects of liberalization and modernization of the outdated economic structures of both countries.
 In turn, improved economic conditions and better prospects for social and political stability influenced public opinion and helped to legitimize the new system and to strengthen support for democracy.
-Membership also forced the Iberian countries to align their institutions to the acquis COMMUNAUTAIRE, which reinforced democratic practices and induced democratic governments to push for administrative reforms and decentralization (for instance, Portugal reformed its Constitution in 1989 to allow for reprivatization of companies that had been nationalized during the revolution).
+Membership also forced the Iberian countries to align their institutions to the acquis communitaire, which reinforced democratic practices and induced democratic governments to push for administrative reforms and decentralization (for instance, Portugal reformed its Constitution in 1989 to allow for re-privatization of companies that had been nationalized during the revolution).
 Finally, membership also promoted elite socialization and the development of transnational networks, which, for instance proved vital for the strengthening of interest groups and political parties (such as the Spanish and Portuguese Socialist parties, which received substantive support from their European counterparts).
 The development of economic interests and networks at the European level also strengthened the support of economic actors for democracy.

 The EC, however, lacked the direct intervention instruments (such as armed intervention) that could have had a systemic effect on the Iberian democratization processes.
-Hence, it is essential to look at interactions between the international environment and domestic politics.
 The actors involved in the transition had the powers to influence events and, hence, they were the ones that ultimately determined the final outcomes.
-Domestic dynamics, are thus, critical.
+Domestic dynamics are thus, critical.
 The process of European integration interacted with a wide variety of domestic social, political, and economic factors that shaped the new democracies.
-In Spain a radical and unparalleled process of devolution to the autonomous regions has led to a decentralized state that has culminated with the development of the State of Autonomies.
-In Portugal, following the collapse of the revolutionary attempt, the state also undertook a systemic process of modernization.
+In Spain a radical and unparalleled process of devolution to the autonomous regions has led to a decentralized state that has culminated with the development of the Autonomous Communities.
+12 In Portugal, following the collapse of the revolutionary attempt, the state also undertook a systemic process of modernization.
 However, the two transitions were substantially different.
 In Portugal, the road to democracy started with a clear break, the coup of April 25, 1974.
 In Spain, on the contrary, the transition was more consensus-oriented.
-These two paths to democracy (among other factors) have resulted in enduring differences in the two Iberian democracies in terms of institutional developments (i.e., in Portugal, a decentralization attempt was defeated in a referendum), economic performance (i.e., Spain has experienced higher levels of unemployment), and collective life (i.e., support for unions and political parties is higher in Portugal than Spain, or differences in labor participation rates).
-Indeed, European integration has not eliminated major differences between the Iberian countries In addition, integration cannot explain the broader patterns of political transformation with its clearly identifiable underpinnings in the two countries.
+These two paths to democracy (among other factors) have resulted in enduring differences in the two Iberian democracies in terms of institutional developments (i.e., in Portugal, a decentralization attempt was defeated in a referendum), economic performance (i.e., Spain has experienced higher levels of unemployment), and collective life (i.e., support for unions and political parties is higher in Portugal than in Spain, and differences in labour participation rates).
+Indeed, European integration has not eliminated major differences between the Iberian countries.
+In addition, integration cannot explain the broader patterns of political transformation with its clearly identifiable underpinnings in the two countries.
 These enduring differences illustrate the limitations of research attempts that have sought to causally link the Iberian democratic transitions to internationally rooted and domestically supported pressures for European integration.
-In the end, as has been correctly stated by Fishman (2001:8) "the political motivations guiding their assessment of Europe during the crucial years leading up to EC membership were strongly shaped by the Iberian's held attitudes toward democracy and regime transition, attitudes formed within the context of the distinctive political experience of each case."
+In the end, as it has been correctly stated by Fishman (2001:8) "the political motivations guiding their assessment of Europe during the crucial years leading up to EC membership were strongly shaped by the Iberian's held attitudes toward democracy and regime transition, attitudes formed within the context of the distinctive political experience of each case."